bytedeco/procamtracker/README.txt

 =ProCamTracker=

 ==Introduction==
-ProCamTracker is a user-friendly computer application to turn a perfectly normal pair of projector and camera into a system that can track without markers a real world object (currently limited to planar surfaces), while simultaneously projecting on its surface geometrically corrected video images using the direct image alignment algorithm included in JavaCV ( http://code.google.com/p/javacv/ ), an open source library I developed as part of my PhD research.
+ProCamTracker is a user-friendly computer application to turn a perfectly normal pair of projector and camera into a system that can track without markers a real world object (currently limited to matte planar surfaces), while simultaneously projecting on its surface geometrically corrected video images using the direct image alignment algorithm included in JavaCV ( http://code.google.com/p/javacv/ ), an open source library I developed as part of my PhD research.
 More information about the algorithm itself can be found in the related CVPR 2010 paper, which you may cite if you find this software useful.
 Thank you.

 Samuel Audet, Masatoshi Okutomi, and Masayuki Tanaka.
 Direct Image Alignment of Projector-Camera Systems with Planar Surfaces.
 In Proceedings of the 2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR 2010).
 IEEE Computer Society, June 2010. http://www.ok.ctrl.titech.ac.jp/~saudet/publications/cvpr2010.pdf